AlexisWck/Alexis-Werestchack/CV.md

 ## Curriculum Vitae

-**Master’s student in Public Policy and Human Development** at UNU-MERIT & Maastricht University, specializing in social protection, with additional expertise in international security (Sciences Po Paris).
-Experienced in international project management and the social and solidarity economy (Secours populaire français, On Purpose Paris).
-Seeking a position in an International Organization by July 2025 to contribute to fieldwork efforts, leveraging strong analytical skills (Excel, Python, Stata, R) and a deep understanding of international solidarity and social policies.
+Graduate in International Security from Sciences Po and currently pursuing a Master’s in Public Policy and Human Development at UNU-MERIT and Maastricht University, with a specialization in Social Protection.
+I am passionate about the design, evaluation, and forward-looking analysis of social policies, particularly in the areas of poverty reduction and development.
+I bring strong quantitative skills (Stata, R, SQL, Excel) combined with hands-on experience in project management within the social and solidarity economy.
+My academic training in the social sciences, with a strong quantitative focus, is complemented by six years of volunteer engagement with Secours populaire français, strengthening both my analytical rigor and adaptability.
+I am committed to using these tools to support inclusive and evidence-based public policy design.

 ---